Oluwakemi-moyin/capstone_project_customerdata/README.md

 In order to achieve this;
 - The Company can focus on subscription bonuses e.g referral bonuses, buy 2years get 1 extra month free, reductions in prices,etc for renewals to boost sales higher and thereafter the company's revenue.
 This will also help to retain its present customers, increase the numbers of subscribers and also bring back old customers i.e causing them to renew subscriptions.
 - Also, the Company has to review its Internet services(improve its services)
-- Due to the decline in the subscription numbers and revenue for the 2023 time period as compared to when the company newly started in 2022.
-A survey should be carried out to get more understanding of what caused the decline.
+- Due to the decline in the subscription numbers and revenue for the 2023 time period as compared to when the company newly started in 2022, a survey should be carried out to get more understanding of what caused the decline.